replicatedhq/replicated-field-labs/instruqt/meet-the-platform/01-accessing-the-platform/assignment.md

 The channels you see are for your current application.
 Many of the features of the Replicated Platform are configured at the application level.
-Most software vendors ship one application with Replicated, but the Platform is designed for you toe distribute multiple applications.
-In this lab, you only have access to one application that's been configured for you, called "SlackerNews".
+Most software vendors ship one application with Replicated, but the Platform is designed for you to distribute multiple applications.
+In this lab, you only have access to the SlackerNews application that's been configured for you.

 Getting to Know the Platform
 ============================

-Day to day, you're work with the Platform will most often involve working with Customers and releases.
-Release are the versions of your software that you're distributing to customers and are promoted to channels to make the available.
+Day to day, your work with the Platform will most often involve working with customers and releases.
+Releases are the versions of your software that you're distributing to customers and are promoted to channels to make them available.
 Click "Releases" to see the releases for SlackerNews.

 ![Releases Page](../assets/releases-page.png)

 Customers are, well, customers.
-They're the people who will be downloading and insallting your software.
+They're the people who will be downloading and installing your software.
 Each customer is assigned to a release channel and entitled to the stream of releases that channel provides.
 Customers each have a license, and you can manage entitlements for each license when you configure the customer.

 ![Customers Page](../assets/customers-page.png)

-Click into the customer "Omozan" to see more details about the customer.
-Right now they have no running instances of SlackerNews.
+Click into the customer "Omozan" to see more details about them.
+Right now they haven't downloaded and installed SlackerNews, so there's not much information on that page. .
 Later on when we do an install, you'll see information about the instance that was created.

 ![Omozan Customer Page](../assets/omozan-customer-page.png)

-Click "Manage Customer" to see the various options that can be configured for a customer.
-We're not going to focus too much on those for now, but noticed that licenses can have different types, they can expire, and you can enable different platform features.
+Click "Manage Customer" to see the various options that can be configured for Omozan.
+We're not going to focus too much on those for now, but notice that licenses can have different types, they can expire, and you can enable different platform features.
 You can also add custom entitlements like the "Team Members" entitlement for SlackerNews.
-You can learn more about license in the [Protecting Your Assets with the Replicated](https://play.instruqt.com/replicated/tracks/protecting-your-assets) lab.
+You can learn more about licenses in the [Protecting Your Assets with the Replicated](https://play.instruqt.com/replicated/tracks/protecting-your-assets) lab.

 ![Manage Customer Page](../assets/manage-customer-page.png)

-Will learn more about the Platform and the Vendor Portal as we move through the lab.
+We'll learn more about the Platform and the Vendor Portal as we move through the lab.